 In addition to client work, Hendrik regularly publishes on arbitration-related topics, both in academic journals and books and in the legal press.
 He is general editor of the forthcoming first edition of Butterworths Challenges in Arbitration.

 - Hendrik Puschmann (ed.), Butterworths Challenges in Arbitration.
-London: LexisNexis Butterworths (under contract, to be published in 2018/19)
+London: LexisNexis Butterworths, published in 2019

 - Hendrik Puschmann and Andreas Geroldinger, “ICSID Arbitration Clauses in Contracts: Time for a Revival?” in Maren Heidemann and Joseph Lee (eds), The Future of the Commercial Contract in Scholarship and Law Reform.
 Berlin: Springer (in press)

 - Hendrik Puschmann and Andreas Geroldinger, "Multi-Contract References under the LCIA Rules: Case Closed?"
 Int.
 A.L.R.
 2 (forthcoming)

 - Michael Nueber and Hendrik Puschmann, "Arbitration of Trust and Foundation Disputes in Liechtenstein and England: A Comparison", Trusts & Trustees, Volume 24, Issue 4 (forthcoming)

 - Hendrik Puschmann and Will Charrington, "Arbitration Act 1996: Challenging Jurisdiction Pre-Award (SS 31 and 32)", Lexis®PSL Precedent (forthcoming)